SDWebImage/SDWebImageSwiftUI/README.md

 ```

 Note: This `WebImage` using `Image` for internal implementation, which is the best compatible for SwiftUI layout and animation system.
 But it supports static image format only, because unlike `UIImageView` in UIKit, SwiftUI's `Image` does not support animated image or vector image.

+Note: From v0.9.0, `WebImage` supports animated image as well !
+You can use `.animated()` to start animation.
+This is done by using the native SwiftUI rendering system and SDWebImage's powerful [Animated Player](https://github.com/SDWebImage/SDWebImage/wiki/Advanced-Usage#animated-player-530).
+But it's still recommend to use `AnimatedImage` for advanced controls like progressive animation rendering, runloop mode, playback rate, etc.

 ### Using `AnimatedImage` to play animation